FAQ

 8. Where and how to fill out the Learning Agreement?

-- In case of study abroad mobility, the Learning Agreement must be completed in the Online Learning Agreement system.
+- In case of study abroad mobility, the Learning Agreement must be completed in the Mobility Online System.

 9. What bank account is required for the mobility?